Bacterial Vaginosis (BV) – Causes, Risk Factors and Symptoms

 Bacterial vaginosis (BV) is an infection of the vagina caused by an overgrowth of harmful bacteria.
-Any woman can get BV, however it occurs more frequently in sexually active women in their childbearing years.
-BV is NOT a sexually transmitted disease, but, if left untreated, it can lead to complications, including STI’s.
-Knowing what are the symptoms of Bacterial Vaginosis will help you to get treated early on.
+Any woman can get BV; however, it occurs more frequently in sexually active women in their childbearing years.
+BV is NOT a sexually transmitted disease, but if left untreated, it can lead to complications, including STIs.
+Knowing the symptoms of Bacterial Vaginosis will help you get treated early on.

 In addition to the above, genetics may also play a role in a woman’s susceptibility to getting BV.
 Recent studies indicate that women with abnormal levels of Corticotropin-Releasing Hormone (CRH), the hormone regulating immunity and inflammation, are more likely to have imbalanced vaginal flora, which makes them more vulnerable to bacterial overgrowth and the development of BV.

 Although any woman can get BV, those who are sexually active and of reproductive age are at increased risk.
 Additionally, certain lifestyle choices increase your risk of BV: